lLopelope/ASCII-Art-Generator_Penelope-PERONNET_CDOF3/README.md

 # ASCII-Art-Generator Pénélope

+## Description
-## In this project, you have access to a python code that converts everything you write into ASCII art.
+In this project, you have access to a python code that converts everything you write into ASCII art.

-To do so, all you have to do is to run the ASCII-art-generator.py file and write what you want in the terminal.
-This app uses the pyfiglet library to properly function, so make sure you download it!
+## Prerequisite
-You can contribute to this project by helping optimizing this code.
+you need a python app to use this project

+## installation
+you need to install the pyfiglet library.

+ ## License
+This project is distributed under the MIT License.
+See the LICENSE file for more information.